DavidMao0310/Deep_Hedging/README.md

 # Deep_Hedging
-## Deep Hedging on BS model and Heston Model
+This project will talk about Deep Hedging on BS model and Heston Model